Gmanas7735/Mobile-_Sales_Dashboard_Project/README.md

 ## Questions (KPIs)
 The dashboard aims to answer the following key performance questions:
 -Total Sales
-o	How much revenue is generated overall? o	Which months or quarters see the highest sales?
+  -How much revenue is generated overall? o	Which months or quarters see the highest sales?
 -Total Quantity
 o	How many units were sold in a given period?